On the Complexity of Closest Pair via Polar-Pair of Point-Sets: Introduction

 \begin{theorem} For any $\varepsilon>0$ and $d=\omega(\log n)$, the closest pair problem in the $d$-dimensional $L^{\infty}$-metric admits no $(n^{2-\varepsilon})$-time $(2-o(1))$-approximation algorithm unless the Orthogonal Vectors Hypothesis is false. \end{theorem}

 We note that the lower bounds on $\bisph$ act as barriers for gadget reductions from \bcp to \closest.
 This partially explains why there has been no progress in showing conditional hardness for \closest in the Euclidean metric for $d=\omega(\log n)$ dimensions (as $\bisph(L^2)=\Omega(n)$).
-Also, Rubinstein \cite{R17} discussed about the triangle inequality barrier to prove conditional inapproximability results for \closest.
-Elaborating, he notes that in \emph{any} metric there cannot exist two point-sets $A$ and $B$ such that for some distinct $a,a'\in A$ and $b\in B$, we have that $\|a-a'\|> 2\cdot \max\{\|a-b\|,\|a'-b\|\}$ (as it would violate the triangle inequality).
-Thus it rules out the possibility of obtaining the conditional hardness for $2$-approximating \closest for any metric via simple gadget reductions.
+In addition, Rubinstein noted in \cite{R17} that one obstacle in proving inapproximability results for \closest is due to the triangle inequality -- any two point-sets $A$ and $B$ in \emph{any metric space} cannot have distinct points $a,a'\in A$ and $b\in B$ such that $\|a-a'\|> 2\cdot \max\{\|a-b\|,\|a'-b\|\}$ (as otherwise it would violate the triangle inequality).
+This rules out the possibility of obtaining the conditional hardness for $2$-approximating \closest for any metric via simple gadget reductions.
 We note that the inapproximability factor of Theorem~\ref{thm:closest-hardness-max-norm} matches the triangle inequality barrier (for the $L^\infty$ metric).